anircodes/k8s-aks/Day1-Kubernetes-Core-Workloads/00-AKS-Setup/README.md

 ### Network Requirements
 1. Ability to connect to Azure (check corporate proxy settings if needed)
-2. PowerShell execution policy that allows running scripts
-3. Administrative access for tool installation
+2. Administrative access for tool installation

 ## Practical Exercises